rotmanguy/DPCCA/README.md

 The cross-lingual word retrieval task can be described as follows: Given a word in one language the goal is to retrieve the correct translation of it from a lexicon of a second language.

-Evaluation of R@K is implemented in the retrieval_eval.py file.

 - To train and test on the EN-DE version of WIW please set in the cfg.py file:
 ```python
  self.feats = ['eng','ger','vis']